Book Cover

 How do I sell penny stocks?

-What type of investors are penny stocks most suited for?
+What type of investors are penny stocks suited for?

 Where do penny stocks trade?